AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 Account stitching honors standard privacy and hygiene requests for person identities, consistent with B2C stitching behavior.
 If a person ID is later removed through a Privacy or Hygiene request, the associated stitching performed using the identity graph is reversed.

-B2B entities such as accounts, account IDs and global account IDs that are added to events through stitching are not removed as part of privacy or hygiene requests.
+B2B entities like accounts, account IDs, and global account IDs added to events through stitching are not removed during privacy or hygiene requests.
 These values do not contain personally identifiable information, so no legal obligation exists to remove these values.

 >[!MORELIKETHIS]
 >